Football is ever-changing but it isn’t always to the benefit of the players.

-But which active players have fallen victim to this trend, with their abilities lost in a more physical game, causing questions to be asked of their use?
+But which ‘active’ players (including those who have featured at some point this season) have fallen victim to this trend, with their abilities lost in a more physical game, causing questions to be asked of their use?

-Since becoming a star at Real Madrid under Jose Mourinho, Ozil has been widely regarded as one of the best No.10s in the world such was his ability to find a pass.
-In 159 appearances for Real Madrid across all competitions, the former Germany international recorded 70 assists
+After becoming a star at Real Madrid under Jose Mourinho, Ozil was widely regarded as one of the best No.10s in the world, such was his ability to find a pass.
+In 159 appearances for Real Madrid across all competitions, the former Germany international recorded 70 assists.

-That included 17 assists in back-to-back La Liga seasons — 2010/11 and 2011/12 — helping Real Madrid win the title in the latter, ending Barcelona’s three-year run as champions.
+That included 17 assists in back-to-back La Liga seasons — 2010/11 and 2011/12 — helping Real Madrid win the title in the latter, and ending Barcelona’s three-year run as champions in the process.